DeepArchs/deep-archs/3.Requirements/functional-requirements.md

 - For Test 2, if a candidate submits a similar submission to one made by another candidate in the past or present, AI should detect it and flag it for administrative review.

+_*Business Objective:*__ *Reduce administrator workload by creating suggestions for new questions and case studies.*

+- Administrators should be able to input documents and receive suggestions for new multiple-choice and short answer questions.
+- Administrators should be able to generate new case study ideas for Test 2 by providing a write-up document.

+**Different Flavors for Questions**

+__*Business Objective:*__ *Reduce administrator work by suggesting different flavors, i.e., different business domain scenarios for a selected question to increase questions with the same pattern and remove predictability of questions in exam scenarios.*

+- Administrators should be able to provide a sample question and receive variations adapted to different business domains.

+**Auto-Grading Options**

+__*Business Objective:*__ *Reduce expert workloads by providing auto-grading options.*

+- The system should provide auto-grading options for both multiple-choice and short answer questions to reduce the workload on experts.

 ---